OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 3. Create VF and bind the driver to DPDK PMD

-Note: this operation should repeat again after reboot.
+Note: It is important to repeat this operation again after rebooting the system.
+The steps mentioned should be followed again to ensure that the desired configuration is maintained after a reboot.

 Get Device to Bus info mapping